 This subject will be conducted with a number of case studies carried out by a team of practitioners to develop skills in the application of the rules of interpretation to patent specifications and in the application of Australian and New Zealand patent laws.

 Principal topics include:

-- The validity of an Australian or New Zealand patent or patent application under the provisions of Australian and New Zealand laws concerned with support, sufficiency of description and utility
+- The validity of Australian and New Zealand patents and patent applications under the provisions of Australian and New Zealand laws concerned with support, sufficiency of description and utility

-- The validity of an Australian and New Zealand patent or patent application in the light of prior art information supplied, including through prior published specifications and prior user
+- The validity of Australian and New Zealand patents and patent applications in the light of prior art information supplied, including through prior published specifications and prior user

-- The scope for making amendments of patent applications
+- The scope for making amendments to patent applications

-- The infringement of an Australian or New Zealand patent by a competitor's product or process.
+- The infringement of Australian and New Zealand patents by a competitor's product or process.

 A student who has successfully completed this subject will: